amandangol/rock-paper-APTOS/README.md

 - **Player Stats**: Tracks the number of wins, losses, and draws for the human player.
 - **AI Stats**: Keeps count of the AI's wins.
 - **Visual Representation**: Utilizes sleek, easy-to-read stat cards for quick performance assessment.
+- **Progress Bars**: Each statistic includes a progress bar, visually representing its proportion to the total games played.
 - **Real-time Updates**: Statistics are updated immediately after each game.

 These statistics allow players to track their progress, analyze their performance against the AI, and strive for improvement.

 ## UI/UX Highlights

-Our game boasts a slick and intuitive user interface designed for an optimal gaming experience:
+The game boasts a slick and intuitive user interface designed for an optimal gaming experience:

 - **Clean, Modern Design**: A visually appealing layout that's easy on the eyes.
 - **Responsive Interface**: Adapts seamlessly to different screen sizes and devices.